-We already have completed more than half of the way through college, this is one of the most important pieces of advice you should always keep in mind.
+We already have completed more than half of the way through college, this is

 Be your own trader.